 - Properly wash and dry your feet daily.
 Use mild soaps for feet and wash them with warm water.
 Do try to trim or cut calluses with any kind of sharp object.

 - Simply try to avoid extreme temperatures.
-Firstly test the water with your elbow or the tip of your finger before taking a bath, and never walk barefoot, especially on the hot surfaces like floor or a sandy beach.
+Firstly, test the water with your elbow or the tip of your finger before taking a bath, and never walk barefoot, especially on hot surfaces like the floor or a sandy beach.

 - If your feet are cold at night, wear socks and avoid using hot water bottles or heating pads.

 - Buy shoes that fit you well and feel comfortable too.
 Don’t assume that they’ll stretch out.
-Avoid wearing flip-flops, high heels, and other open-toed shoes/sandals which will be difficult to maintain in your chronic pain.
+Avoid wearing flip-flops, high heels, and other open-toed shoes/sandals, which will be difficult to maintain in your chronic pain.

 I hope the above-mentioned type of shoes can help you pick the right shoes to better manage the chronic pain.
 Leave a comment below to share how you manage your chronic pain with proper footwear.